-- Postwar trials, especially the Nuremberg trials and the trial of Adolf Eichmann
+- Postwar war crimes trials, including Nuremberg and the 1961 trial of Adolf Eichmann

 Other Film and Video Resources

-The Museum’s Library includes a collection of published documentary and feature films on Holocaust-related subjects that is available for viewing by the public in the Library and Archives reading room.
+The Museum’s Library includes published documentary and feature films on Holocaust-related topics.
 To locate a specific item, consult the Library Catalog.

 Film and Video Archive

 (For assistance using historical film footage or donating films)